MatthewMckee4/course-notes/notes/2024-2025/computing_science/data_fundamentals/main.typ

  where $f_s$ is the sampling rate.

 *Aliasing* is the phenomenon where high frequencies are misinterpreted as lower frequencies.
+If something exceeds the nyquist limit, it will be misinterpreted as a lower frequency.

 *Noise* is unwanted information in a signal.
 *Signal-to-Noise Ratio (SNR)* is the ratio of the power of the signal to the power of the noise.